May Wright

 Dr. May Wright (often referred to by the media as "Mad May") is a fictional character from the BBC soap opera EastEnders, played by Amanda Drew.
-May appears in the series between 25 September 2006 and 25 June 2007, and again between 6 and 18 June 2008, when she is killed off.
-Her storylines include the breakdown of her marriage to Rob Minter (Stuart Laing) and attempted kidnap of Summer Swann, daughter of Rob and Dawn Swann (Kara Tointon), all of which led to her eventual suicide when she causes a gas explosion.
+May appeared in the series between 25 September 2006 and 25 June 2007, and again between 6 and 18 June 2008, when she was killed off.
+Her storylines include the breakdown of her marriage to Rob Minter (Stuart Laing) and attempted kidnap of Summer Swann, daughter of Rob and Dawn Swann (Kara Tointon), all of which led to her eventual suicide when she caused a gas explosion.

 Creation and development

 Creation

-In preparing for her role as May, Amanda Drew met a female GP, to learn the structure of May's daily routine.
-She read up on IVF, consulting people who had undergone the procedure to gain insight into May's state of mind.
+In preparing for her role as May, Amanda Drew met a female General Practitioner, to learn the structure of May's daily routine.
+She read up on In vitro fertilisation (IVF), consulting people who had undergone the procedure to gain insight into May's state of mind.

 Personality

 May's "deranged" personality earned her the nickname "Mad May" from the media.
 Amanda described the role as "a gift of a role for any actor because of her complexity."
 Commenting on the initial development of May's personality and motivations, Amanda explained: "When I initially met the producer and the storyline editor, we worked on May's characteristics and we created a 'super objective' for her - to fix things; which is why she became a doctor.
 She wants to help people and make everything right.
 So, in her personal life, if her 'super objective' is to fix things, then if a situation occurs where she can take control and sort it out, she will.
 But obviously under the influence of this emotional distress, she's following her 'super objective' to such a degree that she's acting out of all reason, away from her normal rational self and choosing to adopt the love child of her husband and his mistress.
 Anyone in their right mind would say 'that's crazy, that's never going to work'.
 Because of where she was when this situation hit her, those are the choices she made at the time.
 Unfortunately, because she is a driven woman, instead of doing a U-turn, she sets her sights on something and will pursue it."